 I am one of those real live sick people living with a chronic illness each day.
 Let me tell you that focusing every day on my illness is something I’m already worn out from doing.

-I do consider myself an engaged patient, but I do not own a smartphone, a tablet, or an iPad – nor, as a person with a chronic illness living on a modest disability pension, could I afford them.
-My idea of self-tracking is putting a sparkly reward sticker on a little bathroom cabinet calendar for each day I’m able to exercise.
+I do consider myself an engaged patient, but my idea of self-tracking is putting a sparkly reward sticker on a little bathroom cabinet calendar for each day I’m able to exercise.
 See also: Self-Tracking Device?
 Got it.
 Tried it.
 Ditched it.